 Before you apply another psychological trigger to your site, do yourself a favor and understand the risks that come along with the rewards.
 Better yet, understand how to reduce those risks.

-A psychological backfire is when psychology is poorly applied and the exact opposite of the intended behavior is triggered.
+A psychological backfire occurs when psychology is poorly applied and the exact opposite of the intended behavior is triggered.

 Think of backfires the way you think of A/B test validity threats.